3 killed in racially-motivated shooting at Dollar General store in Jacksonville, sheriff says

 In the news conference, Jacksonville Mayor Donna Deegan called the shooting a "hate-filled crime."

-The suspect, who lived in Jacksonville's Clay County with his parents, "authored several manifestos," Waters said, including one to his parents and another to the media.
+The suspect, who lived in Jacksonville's Clay County with his parents, "authored several manifestos," Waters said, including one to his parents, another to the media, and a third to "federal agents."
 At 1:18 p.m. local time, the shooter told his father to check his computer, and by 1:53 p.m. the shooter's family called the Clay County Sheriff's Office, Waters said.

 Deegan previously told CBS affiliate WJAX-TV that following the killings, the suspect had barricaded himself inside the store.